qooxdoo/qooxdoo/docs/core/data_binding/data_binding.md

 integration point for the [stores](stores.md) and for the [controller](controller.md).
 Almost all models are plain Qooxdoo classes holding the data in simple properties, which are configured to fire events on every change.
-These change events are the most important part of the models and the reason, why plain %{JS}
-objects are not enough as models.
-The same is true for native %{JS} arrays.
+These change events are the most important part of the models and the reason, why plain objects are not enough as models.
+The same is true for native arrays.
 Since they do not fire events when items are changed as well, a complementary array is added for data binding purposes.
 More details about that in the <u>data array</u> section.